Keimille/PD-Patches-for-Zafira-String-Quartet-Project/README.md

 # Instructions

-- Download PD~ extended: (note: PD Extended is no longer supported so you may need to download L2Ork version) https://puredata.info/downloads https://puredata.info/docs/faq/ispdextendeddead
+- Download PD~ extended: (note: PD Extended is no longer supported so you may need to download L2Ork version) https://puredata.info/downloads or https://puredata.info/docs/faq/ispdextendeddead
 - Download Wav files found in this repository and put them in the search path of your version of PD
 - The Automated Soundfiler patch only needs for the dac enabled and the large green bang button activated
 - The patch will automatically increase to the desired volume and the quartet begins playing after (circa 10 seconds).